ideditor/schema-builder/README.md

 });
 ```

-The following build options are supported.
-All options are optional.
+The following options are optional:

 - `inDirectory`, `string`: The relative directory of the source data files.
 Defaults to `data`.
 - `outDirectory`, `string`: The relative directory of the built data files.
 Be aware that